What is a shareholders agreement?

 Further to that joint framework of the Companies Act 1993 and a company's constitution, using a shareholders' agreement, there is enormous scope to decide who may do what, and under what circumstances.

 Why do I need a shareholders agreement with other owners?

-Having a shareholders agreement in place is essential for both majority and minority owners, for a small business or a large one.
+Having a shareholders' agreement in place is essential for both majority and minority owners, for a small business or a large one.

 The reason why to write one is not one of compliance with the law, but for the protection of your personal interests - even if you are a majority shareholder who owns more than half of the total share capital.

 Minority shareholders are likely to want greater control over the decisions that influence the value of their holding than the law gives them by default.